 Recreation facilities at Fontenelle Reservoir are managed by the Bureau of Land Management under an agreement with Reclamation.
 Fontenelle Creek Recreation Area is the only developed site on the reservoir, although there are three other campgrounds (Tailrace, Weeping Rock, and Slate Creek) located below Fontenelle Dam that are more primitive.

 In 2010, the Wyoming Game and Fish Commission implemented emergency regulations to stop the spread of aquatic invasive species in Wyoming waters.
 Efforts include watercraft inspections, decontamination if warranted, and possible criminal and civil penalties for anyone found violating the regulations.
-To date, no mussels have been detected in Wyoming waters.
+Fifty-one boat inspections were conducted at Fontenelle Reservoir from June 1 through August 5, 2012 (2013 data has not yet been published).
+No high risk inspections or decontaminations were conducted and no presence of mussels was detected.

 The Bureau of Reclamation manages land adjacent to and downstream of Fontenelle Dam and reservoir and is involved in a land revocation review for the Seedskadee Project.
-The purpose of the project is to return public land not needed by Reclamation to the public trust.
-Reclamation is pursuing opportunities to transfer some of the lands to the Bureau of Land Management.
+The purpose of the project is to return public lands not needed by Reclamation to the public trust.

+Reclamation has been pursuing opportunities to transfer some of the lands to the Bureau of Land Management.
+Reclamation has completed the required National Environmental Policy Act compliance for the Seedskadee Revocation Project.
+It is anticipated that Reclamation will submit the completed revocation request package to the Bureau of Land Management sometime in 2014.
 The U.S. Fish and Wildlife Service has expressed interest in some of the lands to expand the Seedskadee National Wildlife Refuge.
-On October 2, 2012, a public scoping meeting was held in Rock Spring, Wyoming, and information gathered from that meeting will assist in the preparation of an environmental assessment for the project.
-The Department of the Interior is committed to conducting a public process regarding any change in the use and oversight of these lands.
+Any transfer of lands to the Service will be subject to additional environmental compliance between the Service and the Bureau of Land Management.